Jon Atle Gulla

 - (2019) Learning multi-granularity dynamic network representations for social recommendation.
 Lecture Notes in Computer Science (LNCS). vol. 11052 LNAI.

 - (2019) Real-time social recommendation based on graph embedding and temporal context.
 International Journal of Human-Computer Studies. vol. 121.

 - (2019) Anbefaling av nyhetsinnhold i praksis: Fra algoritmer til personaliserte nyheter.
 Norsk Medietidsskrift. vol. 26 (1).

 - (2019) Dynamic attention-integrated neural network for session-based news recommendation.
 Machine Learning.

 - (2018) Evaluation of team dynamics in Norwegian projects for IT students.
 NIKT: Norsk IKT-konferanse for forskning og utdanning.

 - (2018) Content-Based Recommendations for Sustainable Wardrobes Using Linked Open Data.
-Journal on spesial topics in mobile networks and applications. vol. 23.
+Mobile Networks and Applications. vol. 23.

 - (2018) Towards new privacy regulations in europe: Users' privacy perception in recommender systems.
 Lecture Notes in Computer Science (LNCS). vol. 11342 LNCS.